LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 ![svd](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/SVDCumulativeVariance.png)

-800 features were decied to be used.
-Just around the 90% explained variance mark and a signifcant decrease from our original 7500 features (words).
+800 features were decided to be used.
+Just around the 90% explained variance mark and a significant decrease from our original 7500 features (words).

 The feature reduced model was fit with K-Means with k=6, hoping the original 6 types of posts would appear as their own cluster.

 ![silhouette](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/Silhouette.png)

 As you can see, clusters 0 and 3 have fairly well defined structure (these are the game and post game clusters, which was expected), and the only reason the average silhouette score is just above 0, indicating some amount of cluster definition overall (silhouette scores range from -1 to 1).
-However, without these types of posts, the clusters would have little no structure at all.
+However, without these types of posts, the clusters would have little to no overall structure at all.

 ![clustermap](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/ClusterMap.png)